 • Confirmed diagnosis of one of the four most common LC-FAOD disorders: carnitine palmitoyltransferase (CPT II) deficiency, very long chain acyl-CoA dehydrogenase (VLCAD) deficiency, long chain 3-hydroxy-acyl-CoA dehydrogenase (LCHAD) deficiency, and trifunctional protein (TFP) deficiency.
 Diagnosis must be confirmed by results of acylcarnitine profiles, fatty acid oxidation probe studies in cultured fibroblasts, and/or mutation analysis obtained from medical records.

-• Male or female, 6 months - 35 years of age
+• Male or female, at least 6 months of age

 • Willing and able to complete all aspects of the study through the end of the study, including visits and tests, documentation of symptoms and diet, and administration of study medications.
 If a minor, have a caregiver(s) willing and able to assist in all applicable study requirements.